Alternating trilinear forms on a 9-dimensional space and degenerations of (3,3)-polarized Abelian surfaces: -polarized Abelian surfaces

-The 5 functions $\gamma_1, \dots, \gamma_5$ form an irreducible representation of $\rG_{32}$, which is a Macdonald representation \cite{macdonald} for root subsystems of type $\rA_1^{\times 4}$.
+The $5$ functions $\gamma_1, \dots, \gamma_5$ form an irreducible representation of $\rG_{32}$, which is a Macdonald representation \cite{macdonald} for root subsystems of type $\rA_1^{\times 4}$.
 They define a rational map

-of degree 6 \cite[\S 5.3.1]{hunt}.
-Its base locus consists of 40 points.
+of degree $6$ \cite[\S 5.3.1]{hunt}.
+Its base locus consists of $40$ points.
 As with any Macdonald representation, this map can be factored as the product of a linear map and a monomial map.
-This perspective leads one to the theory of {\it tropical compactifications}, which will be pursued in later work.
+This perspective leads one to the theory of {\it tropical compactifications}, which is pursued in \cite{RSS}.

 \begin{remark} The base locus of the rational map $\bP^3 \dashrightarrow \bP^4$ given by the coefficients of the Coble cubic is Family 6 of Table~\ref{tab:G32flats}.
-This ideal is a codimension 3 Gorenstein ideal, and can be expressed as the $4 \times 4$ Pfaffians of the matrix:
+This ideal is a codimension $3$ Gorenstein ideal, and can be expressed as the $4 \times 4$ Pfaffians of the matrix:

 Now consider where $\bP^3 \dashrightarrow \bP^4$ fails to be an immersion, i.e., when the Jacobian matrix